U.S. urges airports to avoid using firefighting foam with fluorine - Up News Info

 Article content

-The FAA said over 400 research tests have been completed which evaluated 15 fluorine-free firefighting foam products.
+The FAA said more than 400 research tests have been completed which evaluated 15 fluorine-free firefighting foam products.
 The FAA said it “expects a replacement product to be identified and eventually adopted.”

-The FAA and Defense Department have been researching alternatives to address alternatives to extinguish a fuel fire or other emergency situations.
+The FAA and Defense Department have been researching alternatives to extinguish a fuel fire or other emergencies.

 “The FAA continues to evaluate firefighting foam that protects the flying public, human health and the environment,” the agency said in a statement.

 In 2018, Congress directed the FAA by Oct.
-4, 2021 to “not require the use of fluorinated chemicals to meet” fire fighter performance standards.
+4 to “not require the use of fluorinated chemicals to meet” fire-fighter performance standards.

+Airports Council International – North America said “at present, FAA requirements compel us to use firefighting foam that contains PFAS, known as aqueous film forming foam….
+We continue to collaborate with the FAA to ensure that airports are able to operate their facilities in safe, secure, and environmentally responsible ways.”

 FAA Administrator Steve Dickson noted in an August letter that the FAA’s alternative firefighting agent research project had been impacted by disruptions caused by the COVID-19 pandemic.

-Since 2019, the FAA has taken several steps to effectively eliminates the need to discharge firefighting foam that contains PFAS except during an actual aircraft emergency.
-(Reporting by David Shepardson; Editing by David Gregorio)
+Since 2019, the FAA has taken several steps to effectively eliminate the need to discharge firefighting foam that contains PFAS except during an aircraft emergency.
+(Reporting by David Shepardson; Editing by David Gregorio, Robert Birsel)